Igor Son

 Igor Sergeyevich Son (born 16 November 1998) is a Kazakhstani weightlifter.

 In 2017, he competed in the men's 56 kg event at the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
 In 2018, he won the silver medal in the men's 61 kg event at the 5th International Qatar Cup held in Doha, Qatar.

 2019 World Weightlifting

 He won the silver medal in the men's 55 kg event at the 2019 World Weightlifting Championships held in Pattaya, Thailand.
 In that same year, he also won the gold medal in the men's 61 kg event at the 6th International Qatar Cup held in Doha, Qatar.

 2020 Summer Olympics

 In 2021, he won the bronze medal in the men's 61 kg event at the 2020 Summer Olympics in Tokyo, Japan.

 Testing

 In March 2022, he tested positive for a banned substance.
-In Februari 2023 he got suspended for eight years.
-Kazakhastan has a long history of doping among its professional athletes.
+In February 2023, he was suspended for eight years.
+Kazakhstan has a long history of doping among its professional athletes.